neondatabase/website/content/docs/README.md

 │ ├── architecture-overview.md
 ```

-And use the absolute path in your content.
+And use the relative path in your content.

 ```md
 architecture-overview.md